Editor’s Note: This blog was originally published in July 2018 and has been revised to reflect industry updates.

 Only a 3.5 percent down-payment is required.

-You won’t spend all your money at once on renovations.
+You won’t spend all your money at once.

 There’s a limit on the number of units in the home you purchase.